wioletag/frontend-nanodegree-mobile-portfolio-master/README.md

 #### Part 2  of the project: Optimize Frames per Second in pizza.html

 To make views/pizza.html render with a consistent frame-rate at 60fps when scrolling, following changes were made to views/js/main.js:
--   Changed the number of generated pizzas when the page load from 200 to 30
+-   Changed the number of generated pizzas when the page loads from 200 to 30

     Before:
     ```
     for (var i = 0; i < 200; i++) {
     ...
     ```

     After:
     ```
     for (var i = 0; i < 30; i++) {